António Rolo Duarte

 So as news outlets report fighter jets moving in on Syria since Sunday and talks develop within the international community, it is good to see that our politicians are not shying away from their duties.
 If we need to declare state of emergency in order to prevent more deaths, then we should.
 If we need to close borders and ground airplanes, then we must.
 And if we need to call our soldiers and ask them to defend us abroad, then it is our duty to do so.

-Right now, I could not care less about what those from outside the West think about us or how they perceive our military actions.
-The people of the world must, once again, choose which side they are on – our side or the terrorist’s side.
+It does seem like the people of the world must, once again, choose which side they are on – our side or the terrorists' side.
 There is no middle ground.
 And believe me when I say this: we are right, they are wrong.

 António Rolo Duarte is editor-in-chief of The Manchester Magazine.
 He is a Politics and International Relations student at The University of Manchester